 We then moved to a rural seaside settlement on Tawharanui Peninsula, about an hour north of Auckland.
 One side of the peninsula is exposed to the north east, where the region receives frequent weather systems and tropical cyclones in La Nina conditions.
 The other side of the peninsula faces Kawau Island, where Governor Grey, the Governor of New Zealand lived on and off between 1862 and 1888, in what is now known as “Mansion House”.
 The ocean side is good for surfing and the calm side for sailing, diving, boating and fishing.
 This is how I spent my youth, boating and fishing around Kawau Island and surfing on the exposed side of Tawharanui.
-It is where I learned to love the ocean and is the reason that I am a Marine Scientist today.
+It is where I learned to love the ocean and is the reason that I work as an environmental changemaker today.

 But I digress, I was telling you about growing up in New Zealand.

 I attended Matakana and Warkworth Primary Schools in the Mahurangi region, before attending High School at Westlake Boys High School, the second biggest boys’ high school in the country, located on Auckland’s North Shore.
 It is a fantastic school that offers many opportunities and has the right academic, sporting and cultural balance.
 I thrived at Westlake, worked hard, played rugby and enjoyed many academic and sporting successes in what was an established winning tradition at the school.
 I learned how to win at Westlake.
-I then completed a Law degree at Otago University.
-Such were the activities and shenanigans at Otago University, books have been and will continue to be written about them by generation after generation of Otago student.
-We’re a unique bunch.
-Lets just say, it was a place I got a Law degree and had a bloody good time while I was at it.
+I then completed a law degree at Otago University.
+It is an incredible place – not only are you academically challenged by the best lecturers – it feels like a place where you take the most outgoing students from around New Zealand, which coupled with the giant adventure playground that the South Island is, makes for an incredible experience.
+I loved it.

 Life in a big law firm, however, wasn’t for me.
 Having a conversation with a good friend at the time about what career path I wanted to take, he said: